PDAF/PDAF/README.md

 - Code templates to assist in the implementation
 - Toy models fully implemented with PDAF for the study of data assimilation methods.
-- Model bindings for using PDAF with different models

 ## First Steps with PDAF

 A good starting point for using PDAF is to run a tutorial example.
-The directory /tutorial contains files demonstrating the application of PDAF with a simple 2-dimensional example.

 The web site  http://pdaf.awi.de/trac/wiki/FirstSteps provides hints on getting started with PDAF and https://pdaf.awi.de/trac/wiki/PdafTutorial